Think-iT-Labs/aws-patterns-edc/README.md

 # Epics

-## Set up the environment, and provision an EKS cluster and EC2 instances
+## Epic 1: Set up the environment, and provision an EKS cluster and EC2 instances

 This epic guides you through the steps to set up the environment and provision an Amazon EKS cluster and EC2 instances.
 As a result, you will have an Amazon EKS cluster running in a VPC with the necessary resources to deploy the data space components as outlined in the [Amazon EKS architecture](https://github.com/Think-iT-Labs/aws-patterns-edc/blob/main/assets/Amazon%20EKS%20architecture.png).